kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

              Show the pane options (or a single option if option is provided) with -p, the window options with -w, the server options with -s, otherwise the session options.
 If the op‐ tion is not a user option, -w or -s may be unnecessary - tmux will infer the type from the option name, assuming -w for pane options.
 Global session or window options are listed if -g is used.  -v shows only the option value, not the name.
 If -q is set, no error will be returned if option is unset.  -H includes hooks (omitted by default).
-             -A includes options inherited from a parent set of options, such options are marked with an asterisk.  value depends on the option and may be a number, a string, or a flag
+             -A includes options inherited from a parent set of options, such options are marked with an asterisk.
-             (on, off, or omitted to toggle).

      Available server options are: